Trooping the Colour: The dress code explained

 The ensemble includes the usual shirt, trousers and waistcoat, but what sets it apart from the typical suit is the morning coat - a blazer-style overcoat with peak lapels and tails that fall to around knee length.

-For ladies, we'd suggest opting for dresses that are maxi or fall just below the knee to be safe, and smart flat shoes or heels.
+For ladies, we'd suggest opting for maxi dresses or ones that fall just below the knee to be safe, and smart flat shoes or heels.
 Think of the dress code as the Royal Enclosure at Ascot, without the absolute necessity of a headpiece.
-But If you did want to wear a headpiece, use these stylish Ascot hats as inspo.
+But if you did want to wear a headpiece, use these stylish Ascot hats as inspo.

 Sandals, denim, trainers, t-shirts and flipflops are forbidden.